hacoeur-24/alfresco-soap-api/alfresco-soap-api/README.md

 - **Robust recursive path resolution**: `getChildren` can traverse all folders and subfolders, making it ideal for migration and full repository traversal
 - **Automatic nodeRef normalization**: All nodeRefs are parsed and passed to the Alfresco SOAP API in the correct `{ scheme, address, uuid }` format, so you never have to worry about SOAP compatibility
 - **WSDL-compliant get method**: The library's `get` method uses the correct Predicate structure (`{ where: { nodes: [ { store, uuid } ] } }`) for all node lookups, matching the Alfresco RepositoryService WSDL
-- **Root node (Company Home) detection**: The library robustly detects Company Home by nodeRef (with normalization for case and whitespace), by properties, or by the Lucene path `/app:company_home` or `/app:company_home/*`.
-When fetching its children, it directly queries `/app:company_home/*` instead of trying to resolve its parent.
-This guarantees navigation from the repository root always works, even if nodeRef formatting varies or a Lucene path is passed.
+- **Root node (Company Home) detection**: The library always treats Company Home as a special case: if the nodeRef matches the known Company Home nodeRef (normalized), or is `/app:company_home` or `/app:company_home/*`, it will always use the Lucene path `/app:company_home/*` to fetch children.
+This guarantees navigation from the repository root always works, regardless of nodeRef format or how Company Home is referenced.

 ## Installation